-What does Special Educational Needs (SEN) mean?
+What does Special Educational Needs and Disabilities (SEND) mean?

 - thinking and understanding